abhilashak/design_studio_react/README.md

-# Design Studio React
+# Bug Tracker Rails React

-A modern design studio web application built with Rails 8 and React, featuring a clean architecture for creative project management and design workflows.
+A modern bug tracking application built with Rails 8 and React, providing a comprehensive solution for managing software bugs through their lifecycle from creation to production deployment.

 ## 🛠️ Tech Stack